PSU-Population-Research-Center/census_reald/README.md

 | 5ACS21 | 2022-12-8 | 2023-1-26 | 2019 | Complete |
 | 5ACS22 | 2023-12-7 | 2024-1-25 | 2020 | WIP |
 | 5ACS23 | TBD | TBD | 2021 | TBD |

+The data source is the 5-year ACS PUMS and associated 100% tabulations.
+PUMS results have been adjusted for consistency with county level tabulations from the 100% ACS.
+Therefore, totals may differ from data in published ACS tables or from ACS PUMS calculations with unadjusted person or household weights.
+The reweighting process results in non-integer counts, and these have been left as is.
+They can be displayed as or rounded to whole counts (in which case, rounding errors will mean that totals may not sum exactly).

+Language is assessed for the population age 5+ only; therefore, sums across languages will not sum to the total population.
+Detailed language is implicitly treated as distributed proportionally to population of the aggregated language family between each county of a multi-county PUMA.
+For example, two distinct languages in the PUMS that are part of the same 12-way classification and known at a PUMA level where the PUMA countains multiple counties will be proportionally divided between the counties according to the county's share of total speakers of the languages in the 12-way classification.

+Disability status is assessed only for the civilian noninstitutionalized population (excluding the population in institutional group quarters such as skilled nursing facilities whose disability status is not surveyed); therefore, sums across disability status will not sum to total population.

+REALD race/ethnicity is imputed using language, place of birth, and other person-level characteristics, and then adjusted for consistency at the county level by OMB race/ethnicity only.
+REALD subgroups for White, Asian, or Black are implicitly treated as distributed proportionally to population across each county of a multi-county PUMA.
+REALD approaches are under ongoing development and results may not match totals published elsewhere.

 # FUNDING ACKNOWLEDGEMENT
 OHA IGA#179509 "County-level REALD population estimates"